rabbitmq/cluster-operator/docs/examples/production-ready/README.md

 # Production Example

-Before you can deploy this RabbitMQ cluster, you will need a multi-zone Kubernetes cluster with at least 3 worker nodes with 4 CPUs and 10Gi RAM on each node available for RabbitMQ.
+Before you can deploy this RabbitMQ cluster, you will need a multi-zone Kubernetes deployment with at least 3 worker nodes, each in a different zone, and each with 4 CPUs and 10Gi RAM available for RabbitMQ.

 A `storageClass` named `ssd` will need to be defined too.
 Feel free to use the [GKE-specific example](ssd-gke.yaml) included in this example for reference.
 Each RabbitMQ node will provision a 500Gi persistent volume of type `ssd`.
 This configuration is a requirement for sustaining 1 billion persistent messages per day of 8kB payload each and a replication factor of three using [quorum queues](https://www.rabbitmq.com/quorum-queues.html).

 To deploy this RabbitMQ cluster, run the following: